feng257/kfserving-mlu/tfserver/README.md

   --grpc_port GRPC_PORT
                         The GRPC Port listened to by the model server.
-  --workers WORKERS     The number of works to fork --model_dir MODEL_DIR
+  --workers WORKERS     The number of works to fork --model_file MODEL_FILE
-                        The path of the model directory --model_name MODEL_NAME
+                        The file of the pb model --model_name MODEL_NAME
                         The name that the model is served under.
   --input_name INPUT_NAME